cuddlyogre/ExportLDraw/Readme.md

 ##### Pull requests and examples of this plugin in action are welcome.

-Materials were taken almost wholesale from https://github.com/TobyLobster/ImportLDraw.
-I added my own glass material that was taken from a BlenderArtists thread, but most of it is unchanged.
-I essentially learned Python by dissecting and studying this plugin, and it inspired me to make my own.
+I essentially learned Python by dissecting and studying https://github.com/TobyLobster/ImportLDraw, and it inspired me to make my own.
 This plugin wouldn't exist without this one.

 I built this plugin with performance and compatibility in mind.